shashank-KU/OmniCorr/README.md

 data(Metatranscriptomics)
 ```

+The input data for this package comes from the output of various analysis steps performed on different types of omics data such as transcriptomics, metatranscriptomics, metagenomics, proteomics, etc. For example, in the case of metatranscriptomics, the input data is generated from the output of the `blockwiseModules` function of the `WGCNA` package, which performs a network analysis of gene expression data to identify gene modules.
+The `chooseTopHubInEachModule` function is then used to identify the top hub genes in each module.
+The resulting data is stored in a list called Metatranscriptomics, which contains information about the identified modules and top hub genes.

+Similarly, for other types of omics data, different analysis steps are performed to generate input data for the package.
+For example, in the case of metagenomics, the input data may be generated from the output of functional annotation and pathway analysis tools.
+The specific analysis steps and tools used may vary depending on the type of omics data being analyzed.

 ***Note:*** Before using the OmniCorr package, it is important to ensure that the row names of the transcriptomics and metagenomics data frames are matching.
 You can check this by running the command ```table(rownames(Transcriptomics) == rownames(Metagenomics))```.
 If the result is not all TRUE, then you will need to modify your data frames to ensure that the row names match.